fsw0422/dsa-handbook/posts/ch09-graph.md

 - _Breadth First Search (BFS)_:
   Queue is used for implementation.
-  Used for finding the shortest path between 2 vertices.
+  Used for find the shortest path between 2 vertices, minimal steps to reach a target etc.
   In fact, BFS is a generalization of Level-order traversal of Binary Tree in previous chapter (as Graph is also one form of generalization of a N-ary Tree)

     ```python